Skip to main content

 await cleanUpNetworkCondition();

-cleanUpNetworkCondition = await ios.simulateNetworkCondition(ios.NETWORK_2G_EDGE)
+cleanUpNetworkCondition = await device.simulateNetworkCondition(device.NETWORK_2G_EDGE)

-console.log(await ios.getNetworkCondition())
+console.log(await device.getNetworkCondition())

-await safari.url("https://fast.com");
+await driver.url("https://fast.com");

 // wait for the test result for 2G

-await safari.$(`//*[@id='your-speed-message']`).waitForDisplayed({timeout: 30_000});
+await driver.$(`//*[@id='your-speed-message']`).waitForDisplayed({timeout: 30_000});

 });